 The first voice is Akemie’s Castle output B processed by MSCL, Supercharger GT, and Supermassive; blended with it is output A, highpass filtered in Angle Grinder, with E520 (Spectral Crusher) and Valhalla Delay.

-Voice 2 is a beta test module (acting as an oscillator) through Natural Gate, through FX Aid (Infinite Dark reverb).
+Voice 2 is Beads (acting as an oscillator) through Natural Gate, through FX Aid (Infinite Dark reverb).

 Sequencing/modulation was from 0-Ctrl, The Harvestman Zorlon Cannon, and Make Noise Maths.